sveljko/cppbound/README.md

 * An optional value with no unsafe access.
 We call it `perhaps<T>` and it's like `std::optional<>` with just the "monadic" and other safe functions.
 It's also much simpler than usual "lite" optional types. which means faster compilation but potentially more edge cases.
-We also do not consider returnun something other than `perhaps<T>` from the function passed to `and_then()` and `or_else()`, as an error, though if you do, you obviously won't have the "monadic" behaviour in that case.
-But, it's convenient - see `join` in `perhaps.t.cpp`.
+We also do not consider returning something other than `perhaps<T>` from the function passed to `and_then()` and `or_else()`, as an error, though if you do so, you won't get the "monadic" behaviour.
+  But it's convenient - see `join` in `perhaps.t.cpp`.
 * A safe pointer, which can be `nullptr`, but if it is, it cannot be accessed.
   We call it `optptr` (optional pointer, of sorts).
-  It's similar to `perhaps<fullptr<T>>`, but it doesn't need a separate boolean indicator to see if there is a valid pointer, but uses the `nullptr` as a sentinel value.
-That is, it takes as much memory as `T*`.
+  It's similar to `perhaps<fullptr<T>>`, but it doesn't need a separate boolean indicator to see if there is a valid pointer; it uses the `nullptr` as a sentinel value.
+Thus, it takes as much memory as `T*`.
 It's also much simpler which means faster compilation, nicer compiler error messages and less potential edge cases in use.
 * Capacity bound lists.
 Interface is similar to `std::list`/`std::forward_list`,